RATE SEARCH: Looking for a safe place to put your money? Check out CD rates at Bankrate.com.

-The American Opportunity credit is worth $2,500.
-You can count expenses incurred during the first 4 years of postsecondary education in figuring the new credit.
-And best of all, up to 40% of the American Opportunity credit is refundable.
+This credit is worth $2,500.
+You can count expenses incurred during the first four years of postsecondary education in figuring the new credit.
+And best of all, up to 40 percent of the American Opportunity credit is refundable.
 This could get you up to $1,000 back from the IRS even if you owe no taxes.

-The lifetime learning credit can be used by any student at any level -- undergraduate, graduate or even coursework to improve job skills -- and the student doesn't have to be enrolled full time.
-The lifetime learning credit is 20% of up to $10,000 in educational expenses, meaning you could get a possible $2,000 credit.
+The lifetime learning credit can be used by any student at any level — undergraduate, graduate or even coursework to improve job skills — and the student doesn't have to be enrolled full time.
+The lifetime learning credit is 20 percent of up to $10,000 in educational expenses, meaning you could get a possible $2,000 credit.
 Also note that the $10,000 limit applies to all educational expenses, not per student.
 So if you have several kids in college and their total expenses are more than $10,000, the amount in excess of that won't count toward the lifetime learning credit.

 4. Tuition and fees deduction

 This tax break is an above-the-line deduction that can be claimed regardless of whether you claim the standard deduction or itemize.
 It's found on Form 1040 and Form 1040A and could reduce your taxable income by as much as $4,000.
-This deduction technically is temporary.
-It is scheduled to expire on Dec.
+However, the 2016 tax year is the last year in which it remains in effect, as it expired on Dec.
 31, 2016.

 Who qualifies for the tuition and fees deduction?